A56-A5/leetcode-solutions/README.md

 ## 📂 Structure

-Problems are organized by topic (e.g., Arrays, Strings, Recursion).
+Problems are organized by difficulty and topic (e.g., Arrays, Strings, Recursion).
 Each question may be solved in one or more languages.

 ## 🔗 My LeetCode Profile